jbeck018/howlerops/legal/SERVICE_LEVEL_AGREEMENT.md

 **"Scheduled Maintenance"**: Planned maintenance notified in advance.

-**"Service"**: The SQL Studio Enterprise platform as defined in your Order Form.
+**"Service"**: The Howlerops Enterprise platform as defined in your Order Form.

 **"Service Credit"**: A credit applied to future invoices as remedy for SLA violations.